 - Applications will not be due in 2020.
 An application due date will be announced here after the Application Guide is finalized.

-- It is anticipated that the application period will start no sooner than 2021.
+- It is anticipated that the application period will start no sooner than summer 2021.
 Application Workshops will be offered approximately five months before applications are due.
 Applicants will be given at least five months to prepare applications from the date the application period is announced.

 Technical Assistance Contacts

 For technical assistance, applicants are encouraged to send questions to the “Competitive Grant Application/Pre-Award” Project Officer based on the county where the project is located.
 Please use this link: List of Competitive Application Project Officers by County